LeonardoTeixeira/LeonardoTeixeira/README.md

 ### Hi there 👋

-My name is Leonardo Teixeira and I am a passionate fullstack developer with over 10 years of experience in software development.
+My name is Leonardo Teixeira and I am a passionate mobile developer with 15+ years of experience in software development.

 - 🔭 I’m currently working on @ciandt
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/lcteixeira/)